sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 8. Provide configuration option to specify forwarding behavior  of DHCPv4 packets that already contain relay agent options.
 9. All configuration changes must be applied with out restarting the DHCP relay docker.
 10. Extend Click/KLISH configuration and show commands to support DHCPv4/DHCPv6 relay on L3 subinterfaces.
-11. Provide per interface configuration option to include hostname/interface name/interface MAC address in DHCP relay option 82 circuit-id.
+11. Provide per interface configuration option to include hostname/interface name in DHCP relay option 82 circuit-id.

 ### 1.1.3 Scalability Requirements
 #### 1.1.3.1 New Scalability Requirements